 - Upper-tier seats along the goal line with a voucher for an evening bus tour of London

-- There are other options, with prices all over the place, but the cheapest for a game against Swansea would be around $125 each, and the highest for the game against Liverpool would be about $800!
+- There are other options, with prices all over the place, but the cheapest for a game against Crystal Palace would be around $175 each, and the highest for a game against Liverpool would be around $725!

 This would be folks like Stubhub or other less-known sites offering tickets.
-All I can say about these is that I have never dealt with them, and that readers I have heard from have never been ripped off but have occasionally found them frustrating to work with and the seats not that great.
+All we can say about these is that we have never dealt with them, and that readers we have heard from have never been ripped off but have occasionally found them frustrating to work with and the seats not that great.

-I’ve had one experience with Craiglist, which I used to get into a Liverpool cup game (see below).
-I only felt good about this because it was a member who was going to meet us outside, walk us in with her membership cards, then stand with us on the The Kop.
-Good times.
+Groundhopper Paul has had one experience with Craiglist, which he used to get into a Liverpool cup game.
+He only felt good about this because it was a member who was going to meet him outside, walk him in with her membership cards, then stand with him on the The Kop.
+Good times!

 These tickets can be easy and cheap, but you should understand that Chelsea may well play their reserves, and the opponent may be somebody you’ve never heard of.
 Still, it’s a way into Stamford Bridge.

-This, in the case of Chelsea, means the Champions League for the 2020-21 season.
-If we’re talking about a group-stage game against somebody you’ve not heard of, this is maybe around $200 through me.
-When you get into knockout games against some other European hotshot, it’s a whole different ballgame.
+As Chelsea won the 2020-21 Champions League, this might be a tougher ticket for this season.
+If we’re talking about a group-stage game against somebody you’ve not heard of, we may have some basic hospitality options for $200-300.
+When you get into knockout games against some other European hotshot, expect that price to skyrocket.

 Playing the Novice American Card

-Occasionally, and especially with low-level Premier League games and cup games, I encourage people to just email or call the ticket office and tell them some version of “I’m an American, I’ve always dreamed of seeing Chelsea, this whole ticket thing is kind of confusing, so what can I do?”
-At the bigger clubs, although I can’t confirm this, I am convinced they hold some tickets back for calls just like this – not for the Arsenal game, but maybe for a midweek game with West Bromwich Albion.
-Well, it’s certainly worth a call.
+Occasionally, and especially with low-level Premier League games and cup games, we encourage people to just email or call the ticket office and tell them some version of “I’m an American, I’ve always dreamed of seeing Chelsea, this whole ticket thing is kind of confusing, so what can I do?”
+At the bigger clubs, although we can’t confirm this, we are convinced they hold some tickets back for calls just like this – not for the Arsenal game, but maybe for a midweek game with Burnley.
+It’s certainly worth a call.

 First things first: Call or email them and ask about the game you’re looking at.
 Ask about the odds it gets to General Sale, whether a member without points has a good shot at a ticket, and what hospitality options are available.

-If you’re just looking for one ticket to one game, I would probably buy a membership for the season and then go to work on the ticket exchange.
+If you’re just looking for one ticket to one game, you can probably buy a membership for the season and then go to work on the ticket exchange.
 But if it’s a big opponent in the Premier League, that probably won’t work, either.
 At that point, you’re into third parties or hospitality packages.

 If you want more than one together, unless it’s a cup game or a midweek small-time Premier League opponent, you probably won’t have any luck through the club, membership or no. Again, it’s third parties or hospitality packages.